billsix/cprogrammingbook/doc/09-Libraries.rst

         Principal value of the arc
         cosine of x in the
-        range 0–π radians.
+        range 0–pi radians.

         Errors: EDOM if x is
-        not in the range −1–1.
+        not in the range -1-1.

     double asin(double x);

         Principal value of the arc
-        sine of x in the range -π/2–+π/2 radians.
+        sine of x in the range -pi/2–+pi/2 radians.

-        Errors: EDOM if x is not in the range −1–1.
+        Errors: EDOM if x is not in the range -1-1.

     double atan(double x);

         Principal value of the arc
-        tangent of x in the range -π/2–+π/2 radians.
+        tangent of x in the range -pi/2–+pi/2 radians.

     double atan2(double y, double x);

         Principal value of the arc
         tangent of y/x in the
-        range -π–+π radians, using the
+        range -pi–+pi radians, using the
         signs of both arguments to
         determine the quadrant of the
         return value.